Outline

 Order of Transformation

-In Mathematics we use BODMAS, BODMAS, PEMDAS or PEDMAS to talk about the order of operations.
+In Mathematics we use BOMDAS, BODMAS, PEMDAS or PEDMAS to talk about the order of operations.
 We have learned that addition before multiplication creates a different result to addition after multiplication.
 Transformations use matrix addition and multiplication.
 So - it should be expected that the order of operations matters: and it does.
 We will explore order of transformation in the coding activities.

 Coding Transformations